ltgcgo/docs/src/painted/rplace2023.md

 > **Warning**
 >
-> r/place 2023 did not happen.
+> r/place 2023 did not happen _on 1st April or 23rd June_.

 You know the drill: r/place 2023 is coming.
 So we prepared a list of FAQs, for you as a brony/pegasister to bootstrap your knowledge!